WAB - Stage 17: Pernitz - Waxeneckhaus

 Starting point of the tour

-Pernitz municipal office
+Pernitz, municipal office

 Destination point of the tour

-Schutzhaus Waxeneck
+Waxeneck Hut

 Route description WAB - Stage 17: Pernitz - Waxeneckhaus

-After a short drinks break, we hike down the marked trail downhill to Purbach.
-We cross the bridge and now walk slightly downhill along the paved road to Muggendorf.
-Keep left, cross the bridge, and carry on to the signposted Myra Falls.
-Just before the entrance, we cross over another car park and enter the Myra Falls (conservation charge of € 3.50 for adults and € 1.00 for children).
-We follow the cascades of Myra Falls over steps and bridges, enjoying the full splendour of such a natural sight.
-At the top of these wild waterfalls, Viennese Alps trail signs lead us away from the water and we ascend left towards Haussteinswiese.
-A detour to the Hausstein vantage point grants us views up to the Schneeberg.
+After a short drink break, we hike downhill on the marked footpath to the Purbach.
+We cross the bridge and now walk the asphalt road slightly downhill to Muggendorf.
+Keep left, cross the bridge, and continue to the signposted Myra Falls.
+Shortly before the entrance, we cross a parking lot and enter the Myra Falls (conservation fee of €3.50 for adults, €1 for children).
+We follow the cascades of the Myra Falls over footbridges and stairs and enjoy the natural monument in its full glory.
+At the upper end of the wild waterfalls, signposts lead us away from the water to the Wiener Alpenbogen, and we ascend left to the Hausstein meadow.
+A detour to the Hausstein lookout allows us to gaze as far as Schneeberg.

 Directions